CLNet: Complex Input Lightweight Neural Network designed for Massive MIMO CSI Feedback: CLNet Design

+In such way, the real and imaginary parts of the same complex-valued signal are decoupled and different CSI metrics are mixed, thus losing the original physical information carried by the channel matrix.

+The insight of CLNet is that by utilizing a $1\times1$ point-wise convolution, the real and imaginary parts of a complex-valued coefficient can be explicitly embedded such that:

+where the ratio between $a$ and $b$ are preserved, thus maintain the phase information and the amplitude of the signal be scaled by $w$.
+Since CNN shares the weight $w$, so the entire whole CSI matrix’s amplitude is essentially scaled by the same $w$, the relative amplitude across subchannels is also preserved.

-To keep the whole information of the complex annotated $\textit{\textbf{H}}_{a}$, CLNet devises a forged complex-valued input layer.
-The output of the input layer $\mathcal{I}$, essentially, is a weighted representation of the original $\textit{\textbf{H}}_{a}$.
-Specifically, $\mathcal{I} \in \mathbb{R}^{N_a \times N_a \times C}$, where the number of channel $C$ corresponds to the learned different weights of $\textit{\textbf{H}}_{a}$, among which, some may be more important than others.
-Based on this, CLNet introduces the SE block~\cite{hu2018squeeze}, to assist the neural network model with the relationship of the weights to focus on the important features and suppress the unnecessary ones.
-A diagram of the SE block is shown in Figure~\ref{f:input} (a) with annotation $\textit{\textbf{F}}_{se}$.
+The output $i_{c}$, essentially, is a weighted representation of the original $\textit{\textbf{H}}_{a}$ and different filters learn different weighted representations, among which, some may be more important than others.
+Based on this, CLNet further adopts the SE block~\cite{hu2018squeeze}, which serve as the channel-wise attention in the forged complex-valued input layer.
+It assists the neural network to model the relationship of the weights so as to focus on the important features and suppress the unnecessary ones.
+A diagram of the SE block is shown in Figure~\ref{f:input} (b) with annotation $\textit{\textbf{F}}_{se}$.